Lakeside setting, in a sports and recreation centre on the outskirts of Ghent

 The site is spread around the lake in the city of Ghent’s leisure complex.
 Ghent centre three miles, E40 motorway three miles, E17 motorway nine miles, Bruges 32 miles, Brussels 37 miles, Zeebrugge 40 miles, Calais 95 miles

-- Low season – quiet site; ideal base to visit Ghent and Brussels and as a stopover to most of Europe – the site hosts a rugby tournament on 4 April 2015 and will be extremely busy with football supporters on the weekend of Friday 27 to Sunday 29 June, 2014 due to a football tournament
+- Low season – quiet site; ideal base to visit Ghent and Brussels and as a stopover to most of Europe – the site hosts a rugby tournament on 4 April 2015 and will be extremely busy with football supporters on the weekend of Friday 26 to Sunday 28 June, 2015 due to a football tournament